imgui-rs/imgui-rs/docs/upgrading-imgui.md

     ```

     This requires bindgen to be installed (`cargo install bindgen` should do it)

-    This step generates `imgui-sys/src/bindings.rs` which is used by `imgui/src/*`
+    Be sure to check `bindgen --version` versus the previously used version which is recoded in the first line of `imgui-sys/src/bindings.rs` - if you use a different version, you may get slightly different bindings which could also cause an update to be more work than it would otherwise be with matching bindgen versions

-8. Run `cargo build` and fix any errors caused by changes upstream (see next section)
+6. Run `cargo build` and fix any errors caused by changes upstream (see next section)

-9. Run the tests with `cargo test`.
+7. Run the tests with `cargo test`.

-10. Try running one of the examples
+8. Try running one of the examples

     ```sh
         cargo run --example test_window_impl